“Artificial hybridization is the process in which only desired pollen grains are used for pollination and fertilization.”

-Bagging: Bagging is the protection of emasculated flower from contamination by undesirable pollen grains.
+Bagging is the protection of emasculated flower from contamination by undesirable pollen grains.
 Here the flower is masked by a bag, still, the flower attains receptivity.
 In unisexual flowers, bagging is done before the flowers are open.

-Hence, artificial hybridization ensures that right type of pollen has transferred to the stigma of the flower.
+Hence, artificial hybridization ensures that right type of pollen has been transferred to the stigma of the flower.
 In addition, the chance of fertilization is high.
 Through this approach, a variety of strains of crops can be developed and it improves the quality of crop with desirable characters.

-Stay tuned with Byju’s to learn more about Artificial Hybridization In Plants.
+Stay tuned with BYJU’S to learn more about Artificial Hybridization In Plants.